EzraApple/mcp-browser-lens/README.md

 When you restart your AI assistant (Cursor, etc.):

-✅ **MCP Browser Lens will automatically:**
+✅ **MCP Browser Lens will be ready to:**
-- Detect if Chrome is running with debugging
+- Accept AI commands for browser automation
-- Launch Chrome with debugging enabled if needed
+- Initialize Chrome debugging when first needed
-- Open a beautiful welcome page explaining all capabilities
+- Capture, analyze, and extract web content on demand

-- Be ready for AI commands immediately
+**Smart Chrome Management**: Your AI assistant will automatically initialize Chrome debugging when it first needs to interact with browser tabs.

 ## 💬 Example AI Commands